 Background Information / Details of the Survey

-The Survey on Living Conditions (SLC) collects information on household resources, housing, employment, education, pensions, health and well-being.
-The survey is designed to allow the results to be compared with other countries across Europe.
-It helps the government understand how different sections of society are managing, so that it can plan for the future, assess the effects of policy changes and measure the state of the economy.
-The UK Government and European Union use the results to monitor and inform policies aimed at combating poverty and social exclusion.
+The SLC is a key source for measuring poverty and social exclusion.
+The information collected helps the government understand how different sections of society are managing, so that it can plan for the future, assess the effects of policy changes and measure the state of the economy.

 Received a letter?

-Each year, 250 addresses are drawn from the Pointer list of domestic addresses in Northern Ireland.
+Each year, 250 addresses are drawn from the NISRA Address Register, a comprehensive list of domestic addresses in Northern Ireland.
 Interviews are spread equally throughout the year.
 Respondents are followed across 6 years (or “waves”) and are interviewed once in each wave.

-Datasets can be found on the Eurostat website using the following link below.
+Datasets up to 2018 are available on the Eurostat website.
 See Section 6.1 EU-SILC Datasets.